-For schema definition see A.4 Portrayal Catalogue Schema
+For schema definition see 9-A-5 Portrayal Catalogue Schema

-9-14.4.
-Schema for pixmap files
+9-13.4 Schema for pixmap files

 A pixmap is a two dimensional array of pixels defining an image.
-This schema allows to encode pixmaps that can be then be referenced e.g. from pixmap area fills.
+This schema allows to encode pixmaps that can be then be referenced, for example from pixmap area fills.
 The coordinate system for the pixmap is different than other coordinate systems in this standard.
 The y-axis is directed downwards and the origin is in the upper left corner of the pixmap.